Critical Characteristics of Community Legal Clinics

 - Osler Task Force on Legal Aid (1974) 2 vols.
 Pt I – https://archive.org/details/mag_00000421 ; Pt II – https://archive.org/details/mag_00000422

-Other Resources about the clinic system and the community legal clinic model:
+Other Resources about the history of the clinic system and the community legal clinic model: